joone/fosscomics/content/posts/3. The Era of Commercial Computers/index.md

 title: 3.
 The Era of Commercial Computers
 date: "2019-06-25"
 image: feature.png
-description: In 1946, ENIAC and EDVAC engineers J. Presper Eckert and John Mauchly founded a company that became the Eckert-Mauchly Computer Corporation and developed UNIVAC I. During the 1950s, IBM introduced computers including the 701, 704, and mass-produced 650, while Fortran and Lisp helped expand the possibilities of programming.This marked the beginning of widespread commercial computing and software engineering in the 1950s...
+description: In 1946, ENIAC and EDVAC engineers J. Presper Eckert and John Mauchly founded a company that became the Eckert-Mauchly Computer Corporation and developed UNIVAC I. During the 1950s, IBM introduced computers including the 701, 704, and mass-produced 650, while Fortran and Lisp helped expand the possibilities of programming.
+This marked the beginning of widespread commercial computing.

 tags: EDVAC, Presper Eckert, John Mauchly, IBM, Donald Knuth, IBM 650, Fortran, John Backus, IBM 701, IBM 704, The Art of Computer Programming
 ---